 When the condenser is insulated from the chamber, which of course must be vacuum tight, the vapor flow to the condenser is stopped and the partial pressure of water vapor rises within a very short time to the equilibrium pressure, as indicated by the vacuum pressure sensor.
 Towards the end of the drying process, the pressure increase gradually becomes smaller, due to the smaller amount of steam released by sublimation.
 When the pressure rise (pressure increase) stops, the drying process can be completed.
 There are no ice cores left in the product.
 This of course applies, provided the apparatus is vacuum tight.

 The final dry products are very hygroscopic.
 The dried products must be protected after drying.
-If the product is dried in bottles, bottles or bottles, it seems logical to close these containers immediately after drying prior to removal from the plant.
+If the product is dried in bottles, it seems logical to close these containers immediately after drying prior to removal from the plant.

 For this purpose, special ribbed / grooved rubber plugs are placed in the neck of the bottle or bottle, before drying and, at the end of drying, are pressed hard into the bottle neck with a sealing unit, / (“stopper device”).